Titancube/Titancube/README.md

-# Hi, I have no idea how you ended up here
+# Hi, I have no idea how did you end up here

 Sadly, I have not much to show you but please enjoy your stay of 100ms.